nnsdtr/barcode-article-miner/README.md

-# DNA Barcoding in Fungi: barcode-article-miner
+# DNA Barcoding in : barcode-article-miner

-Detection of biomarker and purpose terms were performed on Materials and Methods sections of the parsed papers using a simple text mining script written in Python.
+Detection of biomarker and purpose terms were performed on  and Methods sections of the parsed papers using a simple text mining script written in Python.
 The script does the process automatically for multiple plain text files inside a specified folder.
 (For further information, see the reference cited below)

 ## Example call:
 `barcode-article-miner.py /home/user/multiple-txtfiles-folder/`